praveenkonduru/praveenkonduru/README.md

 - 👋 Hi, I’m @praveenkonduru
 - 👀 I’m interested in Writing reliable software.
 Solve business problems and automate business processes.
 - 🌱 I’m a continuous learner.
 I am passionate about learning and understanding new trends and technolgies emerging in the software industry.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me ...
+- 📫 How to reach me at praveen.konduru@gmail.com

 <!---
 praveenkonduru/praveenkonduru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.